Mircea-MMXXI/azapy/docs/LSSD_th_doc.md

 the optimal portfolio with the same dispersion (risk) value are evaluated and added to the plot.
 The default is `True`.
 * `fig_type` : Graphical representation format.
 If it is set to `'RR_risk'`
-the data is plotted in the rate of return vs dispersion representation, otherwise the Sharpe vs rate of return will be used.
+the data is plotted in the risk vs rate of return representation, otherwise the rate of return vs Sharpe will be used.
 The default is `'RR_risk'`.
 * `options` : A dictionary with additional graphical setups.
 Relevant keys
 are: